AngelTLH/githubpages/readme.md

       githubUserName: "Your Github Username Here.",
     };
     ```
-- Navigate to `C:\Windows\System32\portfolio\src` and open the `portfolio.js` file to change your information.
+- Navigate to `C:\Windows\System32\githubpages\src` and open the `githubpages.js` file to change your information.
 [Use https://icon-sets.iconify.design/skill-icons/ for changing the skill icons on the home page]
 - Type the following lines in cmd/powershell one by one and press enter after each line

   - ```python
-     cd portfolio
+     cd githubpages

      npm install